 Often, the question of whether to own a trike LSA comes down to primarily a financial one.
 Is it cost-effective to buy?
 What will it cost?
 How can I predict expenses?
 These are just the beginning of what is a long list of questions to ask yourself on the path to ownership.

-If you’re in the position of buy your first trike you’re probably in training or fresh out flight school.
+If you’re in the position to buy your first trike, you’re probably in training or fresh out flight school.
 Or, you have been renting from a local flight school or fixed-base operation (FBO) and want to potentially save some money, or perhaps have more flexibility.